introvertwebdesigns/mfontenot.github.io/maintenance/maintenance.md

 permalink: /maintenance/
 ---

+## Securing a WordPress Site
+We would start with an initial consultation of your current site at $50.
+This would include:
+  - **Verifying plugins and theme are up to date**
+  - **Quick look for possible faults in code**
+  - **Identify other plugins that may help secure site further**
-Securing WordPress site - Customers who want to secure their WordPress site SSL (https) assistance
+  - **Recommendations to secure site**

-Price?
-Consultation $75
-Would need access to the site, probably, to view plugins and theme being used along with how many are out of date for updates Any other plugins that would help secure
-Any faults found in code, that would be easily/quickly identifiable To secure $75/hour
-This would include all the services mentioned above in the consultation Up sell my maintenance package
+If you decide to use us to secure your site, we would begin the work identified in the initial consultation at $75/hour.
+Depending on the areas identified in the consultation, the entire process could take between 1-4 days.

+## Ongoing Maintenance
-Maintenance of WordPress site (2 svcs) - Customers who want to make sure their plugins and themes are always up to date with latest versions, or just want regular backups
+This is for our small business owners that want to ensure their plugins and themes are always up to date or maybe want to know their site is being properly backed up.
+The following options are available:
-Price?
-Full Maintenance $75/hour
-Regular Backups only $20/backup - this is a hard one to price since it may only take a few minutes
+  - **Maintaining regular backups for your site** ($20/backup)
+  - **Confirm or update themes and plugins** ($75/hour)

+\* Check out our [additional services](http://mikefontenot.me/migration/basic#additional) offered for continued service from us.